visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetQueryOutputString() -> string
-  GetQueryOutputValue() -> double, tuple of doubles GetQueryOutputXML() -> string
+  GetQueryOutputValue() -> double, tuple of doubles
-  GetQueryOutputObject() -> dictionary or value

 return type : double, tuple of doubles
-    GetQueryOutputString returns a string.
     GetQueryOutputValue returns a single double precision number or a tuple of double precision numbers.
-    GetQueryOutputXML returns an xml string produced by the last query.
-    GetQueryOutputObject returns an xml string produced by the last query.

 **Description:**